collinbachi/game/README.md

 Cheat Keys: Space

 Known bugs: Player can cheat by moving offscreen.
 There is also a hard to reproduce bug where the player gets stuck moving one direcion.
+Too many resets after death may cause a bug.

 Extra features: The game CAN in fact be beat without cheating.